+Spotlight

-Spotlight Black History Month Campaign
+Black History Month Campaign

-In February 2021, TTC employees envisioned a Station to the Beaches, the works of these Black History Month campaign that would share celebrated artists were on show across the city. information about the contributions of the Black A digital 'Ride and Find Guide' was also made community to Canada throughout the TTC and available so people could visit locations across the city.
-In 2022, a creative campaign displayed the city to see the works of art learn more about 16 pieces of art across the system for Black the artists.
-History Month produced by StreetARToronto The feedback was overwhelming.
-We received (StART) artists.
-The campaign featured the responses to indicate the joy and belonging felt works of eight Toronto artists of African descent: in the communities who saw faces like theirs Adrian Hayles, Curtia Wright, Evond 'MEDIAH' and members of the community being provided Blake, Elicser Elliott, Jacquie Comrie, opportunities to be showcased.
-Jessey 'Phade' Pacho, Leone McComas and Leyland Adams.
+In February 2021, TTC employees envisioned a Black History Month campaign that would share information about the contributions of the Black community to Canada throughout the TTC and the city.
+In 2022, a creative campaign displayed 16 pieces of art across the system for Black History Month produced by StreetARToronto (StART) artists.
+The campaign featured the works of eight Toronto artists of African descent: Adrian Hayles, Curtia Wright, Evond 'MEDIAH' Blake, Elicser Elliott, Jacquie Comrie, Jessey 'Phade' Pacho, Leone McComas and Leyland Adams.
 From Queen Station to Finch